spencercarnage/personal/src/content/blog/updating-1000-react-components-with-jscodeshift.md

 `expression.consequent.value` or `alternate.value`.
 These are JS representations of the React components that we are modifying as interpreted by the Babel parser.
 Other parsers will generate different syntax.
-[AST Explorer](https://astexplorer.net) is a great tool for playing around with ASTs and codemods.

 ## Running the Codemod